ilabcode/pyhgf/docs/source/cite.md

 # How to cite?

-If you are using the *ghgf* package for your research, we ask you to cite the following paper in the final publication:
+If you are using the *pyhgf* package for your research, we ask you to cite the following paper in the final publication:

 * Mathys, C. (2011).
 A Bayesian foundation for individual learning under uncertainty.
 Frontiers in Human Neuroscience, 5. https://doi.org/10.3389/fnhum.2011.00039
 * Mathys, C. D., Lomakina, E. I., Daunizeau, J., Iglesias, S., Brodersen, K. H., Friston, K. J., & Stephan, K. E. (2014).
 Uncertainty in perception and the hierarchical Gaussian filter.
 Frontiers in Human Neuroscience, 8. https://doi.org/10.3389/fnhum.2014.00825